Elizabethtown (film): Themes

 Roger Ebert published a letter from reader Todd Zimmerman which makes the observation that the film is really a hidden story of an angel who has fallen from grace.
-Claire, the angel, is met in the heavens (the empty plane) and has decided to guide Drew through his depression, suicidal thoughts and redeem himself from failure.
+Claire, the angel, is met in the heavens (the empty plane) and has decided to guide Drew through his depression and suicidal thoughts and help him redeem himself from failure.
 Character names, the corporation, etc. were found to be allusions to Hell, the Bible, sin and the devil.
 Drew has to redeem and cleanse himself from working with the devil.
 Claire also needs to make the choice to remain on Earth at the end.
 The movie is thought to take various cues from the films It's a Wonderful Life (1946), City of Angels (1998), and Dogma (1999).

 Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the a score of 45 out of 100, based on 37 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Film critic Roger Ebert gave the film a positive review with three stars out of four.
 He describes the story as the most unrelenting "Meet Cute" in movie history.
 He went on to say "the film is nowhere near one of Crowe's great films (like Almost Famous), but it is sweet and good-hearted and has some real laughs."
 Ebert later reprinted on his site an analysis of the film pointing out various plot elements supporting the idea that Claire is actually an angel.

 In his review, Nathan Rabin of The A.V.
 Club created the term "Manic Pixie Dream Girl" to describe the "bubbly, shallow cinematic creature" stock character type that he stated Dunst plays in the film.